ethannicholas/Frost/docs/operators.md

 error to add an `Int64` and a `UInt64`, because there is no signed type big enough to hold all `UInt64` values.

-Note that Panda's division operator always produces a `Real` result, even if you are dividing two integers.
+Note that Frost's division operator always produces a `Real` result, even if you are dividing two integers.
 To perform an integer division you must use the integer divide (`//`) operator.

 <a name="range"></a>